 When food is restricted (either physically or mentally), it is common to feel more preoccupied with food.
 Lack of food causes your body to trigger a number of mechanisms that put it in primal hunger mode signaling to your brain that food is scarce.
 When you suddenly have access to food again, your body intuitively overeats as a way to protect and nourish itself.
 There is nothing wrong with that!
 It’s just your body trying to protect you.
 Thanks, body!

 Important Note: This scale isn’t meant to be followed “perfectly” and it may not be appropriate for someone who is in recovery from an eating disorder or chronic dieting.
+It’s a guide, not a rule.

 If all of this seems overwhelming, know that you don’t have to do this alone!
 Working with an intuitive eating aligned dietitian can be very helpful.